 Between dream and metaphor: haiku of Yosa Buson

 Whenever I have to bang out a bunch of haiku, I like to read from the masters for inspiration.
 I’ve been avoiding translations which I suspect to be very good, such as Robert Hass’ The Essential Haiku, because I’m afraid they will make me lazy.
-The best way to read Japanese haiku, as far as I’m concerned, is with the aid of a truly terrible English translation by someone like Harold G. Henderson or R. H. Blyth, so I’ll be forced to refer to the Japanese text and, if present, the syllable-by-syllable literal translation.
+The best way to read Japanese haiku, as far as I’m concerned, is with the aid of a literal English translation by someone like Harold G. Henderson or R. H. Blyth, so I’ll be forced to refer to the Japanese text and, if present, the syllable-by-syllable interpretation.
 I’ve forgotten most of the Japanese I studied in college, but at least I remember the basics, such as how the grammar works and how to use a kanji dictionary.
 Attempting to translate poetry is one of the best ways I know to fully engage with it.
 Today I thought I’d preserve not just my attempts, but also some of the thoughts that got me there.

 Yosa Buson (1716-1783) is generally considered one of the four greatest writers of what we now call haiku (the others being Basho, Issa, and Shiki), and he was a brilliant painter and sketch artist to boot.
 Though ambiguity has always been prized in Japanese poetry, Buson took it to the limit in some of his haiku.
 Others, of course, are entirely straightforward.
 Here are a few of each.